MKiperszmid/Tasky/README.md

 ## TODO:
 - Notifications whole section [WIP]
-- Update / Delete Event
+- Update Event (Fix Photo uploading and deleting)
 - Sync Deleted, Created and Updated
 - Fix Event Detail screen Editing in case the user isn't host and such
 - Save photos on DB